Sublimation Shirts: The “No-Fade” Guide to Fabrics & Heat Pressing

 Create and Cut the Design

 You can cut out your design by hand with scissors or a blade, but I prefer to use a cutting machine.
 If you’re a crafter and don’t yet have one, I highly recommend it, especially if you plan to make a lot of sublimation items.
-I just received the Xtool so wanted to test it out.
+I had just received the Xtool so wanted to test it out for this project.

 Simply upload your design to the software (this is the Borgin and Burkes design I used) and adjust it to the size you want.
 I was using a large women’s shirt so I made it 8 inches wide.